gdudek/minerva-ellucian-extract/README.md

 python3  allViewButtons-basic.py

 # Run Chome with debugging port
 To automate Chrome, you first need to launch it to enable remote control.
-On MacOS it’s as follows, and simular on other platforms.
+On MacOS it’s as follows, and similar on other platforms.

    /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome \
       --remote-debugging-port=9222 \